dotnet/AspNetCore.Docs/aspnetcore/blazor/fundamentals/handle-errors.md

 ## Error boundaries

 Blazor is a single-page application (SPA) client-side framework.
-The browser serves as the app's host and thus acts as the processing pipeline for individual Razor components based on URI requests for navigation and static assets.
-Unlike ASP.NET Core apps that run on the server with a middleware processing pipeline, there is no middleware pipeline that processes requests for Razor components that can be leveraged for global error handling.
+The browser serves as the app's host and thus acts as the processing pipeline for individual Blazor components based on URI requests for navigation and static assets.
+Unlike ASP.NET Core apps that run on the server with a middleware processing pipeline, there is no middleware pipeline that processes requests for Blazor components that can be leveraged for global error handling.
 However, an app can use an error processing component as a cascading value to process errors in a centralized way.

 *Error boundaries* provide a convenient approach for handling exceptions.
 The <xref:Microsoft.AspNetCore.Components.Web.ErrorBoundary> component: